 - Submit 2 related applications in parallel as follows:

-- 7 IRES scholars selected by end of February
+- 7 IRES scholars selected by middle of January 2024

-- First meeting by end of February between IRES scholars and WSU PI to discuss overall program organization and travel
+- First Zoom meeting by end of January ’24 between IRES scholars and WSU program director to discuss overall program organization and travel

-- Second meeting by end of second week of March between IRES scholars and PI to discuss research preparation and expectations
+- Second Zoom meeting by end of second week of February ’24 between IRES scholars and program director to discuss research preparation and expectations

-- Third meeting by end of March between IRES scholars, PI and program managers at LiU to discuss research projects and logistics of stay in Sweden
+- Third Zoom meeting by end of February ’24 between IRES scholars, program director and program managers at LiU to discuss research projects and logistics of stay in Sweden

-- Return to WSU at end of fall semester
+- Return to the U.S. at end of fall semester